When it comes to sewing and making your mark, you’ve got lots of options. That’s the good and that’s the bad.

 Here’s the thing you must remember about these pens…

-Remove marks made with either of these pens BEFORE you wash the fabric or the garment.
-Because heat and some detergents will permanently set the marks on your fabric.
+Remove marks made with either of these pens BEFORE you wash the fabric or the garment and pressing.
+Because some detergents and heat will permanently set the marks on your fabric!

 Pro tip: These pens are NOT suitable for dry clean only fabrics.

-Chalk comes in various forms: tailor’s chalk, lead and mechanical pencils, and even “on wheels.”
+Chalk comes in various forms: tailor’s chalk, lead and mechanical pencils, “on wheels,” and more.
+Let me share a few of my favorite forms:

 Triangle Tailor’s Chalk